Batman: The Brave and the Bold: Soundtracks

-On 28 January 2014, La La Land Records released a 2-disc compilation of music from the series, featuring the musical scores for 12 episodes from the first and second seasons (including those of "Legends of the Dark Mite!", "The Mask of Matches Malone!" and "Chill of the Night!").
+La La Land Records released a 2-disc compilation of music from the series on January 28, 2014, featuring the musical scores for 12 episodes from the first and second seasons (including those of "Legends of the Dark Mite!", "The Mask of Matches Malone!" and "Chill of the Night!").
 It is a limited edition release of 2000 units and can be purchased at the La La Land Records website.

 A soundtrack exclusively covering songs from the musical episode "Mayhem of the Music Meister!" was released on October 24, 2009.

 The main theme has also been included on The Music of DC Comics: 75th Anniversary Collection soundtrack.